psyb0t/docker-claude-code/README.md

 # 🧠 docker-claude-code

 **claude** but dockerized, goth-approved, and dangerously executable.
-This container gives you the [Claude Code CLI](https://www.npmjs.com/package/@anthropic-ai/claude-code) in a fully isolated ritual circle – no cursed system installs required.
+This container gives you the [Claude Code](https://claude.com/product/claude-code) in a fully isolated ritual circle – no cursed system installs required.

 ## 💀 Why?